The

 Swashbuckler

-The Swashbuckler focus their training on the art of the blade.
-Relying on speed, elegance, and charm in equal parts.
-While some warriors are brutes clad in heavy armor, their method of fighting looks almost like a performance.
+You focus your training on the art of the blade, relying on speed, elegance, and charm in equal parts.
+While some warriors are brutes clad in heavy armor, your method of fighting looks almost like a performance.
 Duelists and pirates typically belong to this archetype.
-A Swashbuckler excels in single combat and can fight with two weapons while safely darting away from an opponent.

 Thief